coshinen/blog/_posts/2021/2021-01-29-kung-fu-panda-quotes.md

 > Master Oogway:
 > * Nothing is impossible.
 > * One often meets his destiny on the road he takes to avoid it.
+> * There is just news.
+There is no good or bad.
 > * There are no accidents.
 > * You are too concerned with what was and what will be.
 There's a saying:
 > Yesterday is history, tomorrow is a mystery, but today is a gift.
 That is why